 Could it be folliculitis?

 Folliculitis happens when your hair follicles get infected and inflamed, which can cause bumps.
 It is also the most ordinary cause of butt acne that patients and doctors work with.
 Folliculitis might look like a handful of tiny bumps that have the color red or pink - normally on lighter skin tones, or purple or brown - on deeper skin tones.
 Often, they have a small white head.
 However, they are different from the regular zits.
 Folliculitis bumps are the effect of an irritating hair strand being blocked by inflammation, which results in a mild infection.
-And although folliculitis and acne look similar, there are differences: unlike a pimple, folliculitis has hair in the center of an inflamed bump.

 What is Keratosis pilaris?